undergrad-partner-school

 Admissions

-Learning as much as possible about the school's criteria for admission increases your chances of getting admitted.
-Here are the most relevant information you should know about admission at Wallace Community College.
+If you find out as much as possible about the institution's criteria for admission, your chances of getting accepted will greatly improve.
+Here are the most important facts you should know about admission policy and requirements at Wallace Community College.

 Retention Rate

-The freshman retention rate for Wallace Community College was 66% in 2023.
+As reported in 2023, the freshman retention rate for Wallace Community College was 66%.

 Student Body